Volscente/NexusLLM/docs/transformers_theory.md

 - [CLS] or 101 - Start of the sentence
 - [SEP] or 102 - Separator of sentences
 - [MASK] or 103 - Mask token for MLM (Masked Language Model)

+### Vocabulary
+It is important to notice that, when for example the word *"The"* is tokenized into the token *"464"*, this number is actually an index to an **Embedding Matrix**.

+The model holds an **Embedding Matrix** in which each word is represented to a Tensor of, let's say, 768 dimension.

+GPT-2 has a 50.257 x 768 vocabulary:
+- 50.257 words
+- 768 dimension (each word is represented through 768 numbers)

 ## Encoder
 The *Encoder* block is composed by a **Self-Attention** layer and a **Feed Forward Neural Network**.